agl320/Crossy-Road-Matplotlib/README.md

 # ray-casting-crossy-road

 Crossy Road reimagined in 3D, rendered with Matplotlib.
+Utilizes raycasting to render walls.

 Run with:
 ```python